sairamcharan9/resume_agentic_adk/README.md

 - Python 3.8+
 - LaTeX installed on your system
+- API Key from one of the supported providers (optional, can be provided through the UI):
-- OpenAI API Key (for AI content optimization)
+  - OpenAI API Key
+  - OpenRouter API Key
+  - Hugging Face API Token (for some models)
+  - Local Ollama installation (for local models)

 ### Installation